ygunayer/ygcom2/source/about/index.md

 Throughout my career I've had the pleasure of working in variety of projects, building anything from regular CRUD-based web apps to regular websites, and to very exciting things like:
 - A private cloud storage system similar to Dropbox and Google Drive, including both the server, the web UI, and desktop apps for real-time synchronization
 - A real-estate listing website similar to Zillow
+- A payment gateway similar to Stripe, capable of processing payments from all Turkish banks and payment processors, as well as many global payment processors
 - Several search engines capable of both structured, full-text and geographical searches
 - Several metrics aggregation pipelines
 - Initiated infrastructure-as-code on a project based in Google Cloud and created a 1:1 on-premise version of it